Macron Floats Ukraine Troop Deployment If Frontline Breached - UrduPoint

 After Britain's exit from the European Union, France is the sole EU power with its own atomic weapons.

-Hungary, whose Prime Minister Victor Orban is seen as the strongest supporter of Putin within the EU, took issue with Macron's latest statements.
+Hungary, whose Prime Minister Viktor Orban is seen as the strongest supporter of Putin within the EU, took issue with Macron's latest statements.

 "If a NATO member commits ground troops, it will be a direct NATO-Russia confrontation, and then it will be World War III," Hungarian Foreign Minister Peter Szijjarto said.